October 16, 2003: Six months after opening the iTunes Music Store for Mac owners, Apple expands the service to cover Windows PCs as well.

 iTunes: ‘The best Windows app ever written’

 At first, PC users had to run software made by a company called MusicMatch to use their iPods.
 However, Jobs insisted that if Apple was going to let its beautiful hardware run on PCs, it must control as much of the experience as possible.
-That meant that iTunes would need to be ported across as well.
+That meant Apple needed to port iTunes to Windows.

 This wasn’t just about writing a new app.
 Apple also had to renegotiate with music labels to get them to go along with it.
 However, once they struck deals, Apple began working on iTunes for Windows.